How often have you checked a product on social media before making a purchase?

 What Is Social Commerce?

-Before digging into the statistics, we thought it might be useful to get to know a bit more about social commerce and how you can benefit from it.
+Before digging deep into the statistics, we thought it might be useful to get to know a bit more about social commerce and how you can benefit from it.

 Here’s the scoop: